matteoincremona/algoind/README.md

 # 🔎 What is it

-- **algoind** is small python3 package that contains technical indicators for backtesting and for implementing trading strategies in Python3.
+- **algoind** is python3 package that contains technical indicators for backtesting and for implementing trading strategies in Python3.

 - ### 😃 Who I am
-  - My name is Matteo, a 21 years old FinTech student, and I created this library for my personal usage.
-I decided publish it because it think can be useful for some people.
+  - My name is Matteo, a 21 years old FinTech student.
+  - I created this library for my personal usage and I decided publish it because it think can be useful for someone.
   - 👋 You can find my [contact here].

 - The source code is currently hosted on GitHub at: https://github.com/...